0dataapp/1click-proof/README.md

 Sample Node.js app demonstrating how to package for [one-click](https://easyindie.app) deploys to self-hosted panels.

-Each request writes a file to the local filesystem, which should persist between restarts; set the destination directory via a `DATA_DIRECTORY` environment variable.
-Requests to `/skip-write` will not write a file.
+Each request increments a count that's stored on the local filesystem, which should persist between restarts; set the destination directory via a `DATA_DIRECTORY` environment variable.

 These panels maintain their own 'app catalogs' for one-click installs; until your app is included there, it will require more clicks to setup.
 Below are instructions for each platform so that you can test easily before submission.